 For example, majority shareholders who have unfettered access to the company’s finances often abuse their power by granting themselves impermissible benefits that are not related to their employment by the company, and are not proportionately shared with the minority shareholders. » Read More

 When two people start a company, neither wants to give control to the other, so ownership is usually split 50/50.
-This sounds like a great idea at the outset, when everyone is on the same page, and there is usually no other practical way to proceed.
-But when you and your partner start having different ideas about the direction of the company, and significant trouble ensues, the law of New Jersey may provide the practical remedy that you are looking for.» Read More
+This sounds like a great idea at the outset, when everyone is on the same page, and there is usually no other practical way to proceed. » Read More

 While most of my posts on this blog look at shareholder dispute issues from the perspective of the oppressed minority shareholder, I have represented numerous companies defending shareholder litigation, as well.
 One corporate client recently wanted to know how to avoid such litigation if the shareholder agreement has been long-ago agreed to, and there is little that can be done to get near-warring parties to agree to anything in writing. » Read More